 If your company is already a leader in your industry, everybody knows it.

-If not, you can’t just hire a writer to create a white paper and “develop some thought leadership.”
-It’s just not going to happen.
+If not, you can’t just hire an outside writer to do a white paper, “develop some thought leadership” and make you a leader.
+Even with the best white paper in the land, that’s not going to happen.

-Strike 3: It’s all about the vendor, not the buyer
+Strike 3: It’s all about the seller, not the buyer

 The worst thing about thought leadership is that it takes a totally back-asswards perspective.

 It’s all about a claim being made by a vendor.
 It smacks of chest-beating, also known as “we-we-ism.”